Overview

 One or more warehouse or driver checks

-This structure allows office users to compare inventory results across checks and identify when new issues were introduced.
+This structure lets office users compare inventory results across checks, see where each item was dropped off, and identify when an issue was introduced.

 What Each Check Tab Contains

-Each check tab (other than the Initial Inventory) is organized into three sections, with an item count displayed in each section header.
+Each check tab on the Descriptive Inventory Report other than Initial Inventory is organized into three sections, with an item count displayed in each section header.
+The section names depend on the type of check.
+The table below lists the three sections shown on each type of check tab.

 Items with New Exceptions

-This section displays only items that had new exceptions recorded during that specific check.
+The Items with new exceptions section of a Descriptive Inventory Report check tab displays only items that had new exceptions recorded during that specific check.

 New exceptions may include: